The call for proposals is now closed! Out next call for proposals will open in April 2024.

-All members of the UBC community are invited to apply.
-Priority is given to faculty members who teach at the undergraduate level, and those who have not had an active SoTL Seed project in the last 12 months.
+All UBC faculty and staff are invited to apply.
+Priority is given to full time faculty members, those who teach at the undergraduate level, and those who have not had an active SoTL Seed project in the last 12 months.
 Recipients are expected to disseminate their work and to participate in events to share the outputs of their work with the wider UBC community.
 The life cycle of a project is typically one to two years.

 The following criteria are used to evaluate the proposals:

 - Impact: Does the project have the potential to advance our knowledge of teaching and learning at UBC?